THE RECONSTRUCTION OF 'AN INCIDENT': CIVIL DEFENCE TRAINING IN FULHAM, LONDON, 1942

 - Part of

 - Alternative Names

-A busy scene in the Treatment Room of the First Aid Post, set up in a room in a school, probably Mary Boon School, on the corner of Earsby Street and Bishop King's Road, near Avonmore Road.
-In the right foreground, a nurse applies a facial dressing to a Civil Defence worker who has been injured during the rescue operation.
-Behind them, other nurses are at work dealing with other casualties, including a wounded leg, and a severe back injury, which is being examined by a superintendent nurse.
+A doctor examines a lady on a stretcher in the Treatment Room of the First Aid Post, set up in a room in a school, probably Mary Boon School, on the corner of Earsby Street and Bishop King's Road, near Avonmore Road.
+The original caption states that she is a 'shock case'.
+In the foreground, a young boy has his injured leg treated by a nurse.
+Further treatment is being carried out by other nurses in the background.